 Varicose veins occur when the veins are overfilled with blood and become dilated.
 The condition typically appears swollen and have a bluish-purple color or red color on the surface of the skin.
 There are several reasons in the development of the condition varicose veins and quite a lot of risk factors like family history, obesity, pregnancy, prolonged sitting or standing, hormonal replacement and others.
-Here are some of the few tips that can help prevent worsen varicose veins.
+Here are some tips that can help deter the worsening of varicose veins.

 Compression hosiery can also aid in keeping the valves of the vein in the right position.
-Stabilizing the vein valves in the correct position makes it easy for the vein to function properly and can help reduce blood pooling that leads to less swelling and pain.
-Night cramps might be experienced for first time user of supported compression but it will be disappeared in a few days.
-There are various types of compression levels like mild, moderate, firm and extra firm, so it is important to talk to the physician for the appropriate compression level suited to the damage of the vein area.
+Stabilizing the vein valves in the correct position make it easy for the vein to function properly and can help reduce blood pooling that leads to less swelling and pain.
+Night cramps might be experienced for first time user of supported compression, but it will be disappeared in a few days.
+There are various types of compression levels like mild, moderate, firm and extra firm, so it is important to talk to a physician for the appropriate compression level suited to the severity of damage to the veins.

-Obesity can cause high pressure inside the veins, which is considered as one of the aggravating factors of varicose veins.
+Obesity can cause high blood pressure in the veins, which is a major contributing factor of varicose veins.
 Having a healthy diet based complex carbohydrates, proteins and healthy fat can help stay away from obesity.
 Drinking enough water a day can help healthy blood circulation.

 Exercising regularly can help prevent varicose veins, even minimal exercise like walking is beneficial.
-Yoga is also a good option especially the poses that bring the feet higher than the heart because it can help to have better blood circulation.
-Yoga can stretch and tone the deepest muscles in the calves and hamstring in an appropriate way that can help the vein valves work properly.
+Yoga is also a good option, especially the poses that bring the feet higher than the heart because it can help maintain better blood circulation.
+Yoga can stretch and tone the deep muscle tissues in the calves and hamstring in a way that can help the vein valves work properly.

 Sadly, pregnant women have some of the greatest risks of getting varicose veins.
 Like they don’t have enough to worry about, right?
-Here's a tip you can use to start your mornings right.
-It is suggested that you sleep on your side, more beneficial on the left side, for pregnant women to help prevent varicose veins from forming and to also ease symptoms of existing conditions because it helps increase blood circulation and nutrients, and reduces pressure on the veins in the pelvic region caused by the expanding uterus.
+Here's a little tip you can use to start your mornings off right.
+It is suggested that you sleep on your side, more beneficial on the left side, for pregnant women to help prevent varicose veins from forming and to also ease symptoms of existing conditions because it helps increase blood and nutirent circulation, and reduces pressure on the veins in the pelvic region caused by the expanding uterus.